franzinc/nfs/README.md

 * Fix: no longer show negative fractional seconds in debug output.

+* Fix: install: detect when a reboot is pending and abort.

+* Fix: uninstall: detect when a reboot is needed and offer to reboot.

 ### Version 6.2 [7 December, 2016]

 * Fix: use an Allegro CL build that fixes a GC leak, which could